Menu

 Trident Marina & Grill

 Trident Marina & Grill has the largest marina on Smith Lake and houses hundreds of boats.
-The Grill has some of the best cuisine on the lake.
-During the summer months Trident hosts live music events in which concert goers have the option of watching and listening to the show from the bank or on the water from their boat.
+As one of the popular campground attractions, the Grill offers some of the best cuisine on the lake.
+Additionally, during the summer months, Trident hosts live music events where concert-goers have the option of watching and listening to the show from the bank or from their boat on the water.

 Smith Lake Dam

-Smith Lake Dam is located just outside of Cullman County on Highway 69 and ranks as one of largest earth dams in the US.
-For boaters, there is a large boat ramp located on the other side of the dam.
-The dam is worth seeing!
+Smith Lake Dam, located just outside of Cullman County on Highway 69, ranks as one of the largest earth dams in the U.S. Additionally, for boaters, there is a large boat ramp situated on the other side of the dam.
+Furthermore, the dam is definitely worth seeing!

 Not many people know that Smith Lake has its own castle.
-The legendary “Castle” on Smith Lake is a massive house with walls that sport the classic Middle Ages rock-like castle style that can be seen for miles on the lake.
+Interestingly, the legendary “Castle” on Smith Lake is a massive house with walls that sport the classic Middle Ages rock-like castle style.
+Consequently, it can be seen for miles on the lake.

 Indian Head Rock